Skip to content

 normed_data = {}

-for name in self.variable_names:
+for name in vocs.variable_names:

 if name in input_points.columns:

-width = self.variables[name][1] - self.variables[name][0]
+width = vocs.variables[name].domain[1] - vocs.variables[name].domain[0]

 normed_data[name] = (

-input_points[name] - self.variables[name][0]
+input_points[name] - vocs.variables[name].domain[0]

 ) / width